steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-configuration.md

 Exchange oAuth2.
 By providing a value of `LOGIN` or `MS_EXCHANGE_OAUTH2` for the environmental value, it will determine which type of authentication to use.
 If using the `MS_EXCHANGE_OAUTH2` authentication type, then `NIHMS_MAIL_TENANT_ID`, `NIHMS_MAIL_CLIENT_ID`, and `NIHMS_MAIL_CLIENT_SECRET` are required as well.

+## Configuring the Deployment Test Data Service

+The Deployment Test Data Service is responsible for cleaning up Submission/Deposit data created by Deployment Tests that run against live PASS environments.
+To enable the job that executes the Deployment Test Data Service, `pass.test.data.job.enabled` needs to be set to `true`.
+The `TEST_DATA*` environment variables need to be configured as well.

+By default, Submissions created by Deployment Tests that are received by Deposit Services are fully processed; however, the Deposit is not actually sent to the remote repository.
+However, this can be changed by setting `TEST_DATA_SKIP_DEPOSITS` to `false`, which will cause the Deposit to be sent to the remote repository.
+Additionally, when skip deposits for test data is false, if the remote repository is a DSpace repository, the Deposit Item in DSpace will be deleted by the Deployment Test Data Service.

 [1]: https://docs.spring.io/spring-framework/reference/core/resources.html#resources-implementations